xanimo/dogeauth/README.md

 ## Technology is readily available

 With the growing popularity of Bitcoin, there are already libraries written in many languages.
-Because BitAuth uses the same technology as Bitcoin, it is easy to start using BitAuth.
+Because dogeauth uses the same technology as Bitcoin, it is easy to start using dogeauth.

 ## Problems with password authentication